AnnaLozenko/computer_infrastructure/README.md

-# FAANG Stock Data Analysis
+# FAANG Stock Data Analysis and Automation

-This repository contains a small automated data pipeline for downloading FAANG stock data, plotting it, and scheduling weekly updates using GitHub Actions.
+This repository demonstrates a complete automated workflow for retrieving, analysing, and visualising FAANG stock data using Python.
+The project combines data acquisition, processing, visualisation, scripting, and cloud-based automation to create a reproducible data pipeline.

-The project was created as part of Computer Infrastructure assessment and includes:
+The project was created as part of Computer Infrastructure assessment and includes the solution to the following tasks:

+1. Data retrieval using the yfinance package
+2. Data visualisation
+3. Executable script
+4. Automation with GitHub Actions

+The repository contains the following key components:

 - A Python script ([faang.py](https://github.com/AnnaLozenko/computer_infrastructure/blob/main/faang.py)) that downloads the latest hourly prices for FAANG stocks and generates a plot.